-- 1. The SPS recognizes the SEA to be the sole and exclusive bargaining agent for the educational office professionals in the bargaining unit and to be responsible for representing the interest of all such employees, pursuant to Chapter 41.56 RCW, Public Employees Collective Bargaining Act, as amended. - 2.
-Throughout the remainder of this Agreement, the employees covered hereunder will be referred to collectively as the "bargaining unit" and individually as "member" or as "employee." - The employees in the bargaining unit shall consist of employees who work in positions listed in Appendix B of this Agreement.
+- 1. The SPS recognizes the SEA to be the sole and exclusive bargaining agent for the paraprofessionals in the bargaining unit and to be responsible for representing the interest of all such employees, pursuant to Chapter 41.56 RCW, Public Employees Collective Bargaining Act, as amended. - 2.
+Throughout the remainder of this Agreement, the employees covered hereunder will be referred to collectively as the "bargaining unit" and individually as "member" or as "employee." - 3.
+The employees in the bargaining unit shall consist of employees who work in positions listed in Appendix B of this Agreement.
 Substitute employees are included in the bargaining unit.
 Confidential employees as defined in RCW 41.56.030 and applicable WAC regulations and persons rendering voluntary, non-compensated service are excluded from the bargaining unit. - 4.
 Casual/temporary employment shall not be used in lieu of filling a vacant represented position or to avoid creating a represented position.
 Casual/temporary employees shall not be used to fill vacant bargaining unit positions unless there are no qualified classified substitutes available.
-In the event that casual/temporary employees are used in lieu of classified substitutes represented by SEA, SPS shall notify SEA of such use. - 5.
+In the event that casual/temporary employees are used in lieu of classified substitutes represented by SEA, the SPS shall notify the SEA of such use. - 5.
 The rights and privileges afforded the Association as specifically enumerated in this Agreement shall not be granted to any competing labor organization or any organization seeking to represent or otherwise communicate with employees represented by the Association. - 6.
-Excluded from the bargaining unit are the confidential employees whose position titles are listed in Appendix C, in accordance with the definition of "confidential employee" in RCW 41.56.030 and applicable WAC regulations.
-SPS shall periodically furnish SEA with the names of such employees.
-Amendment of Appendix C shall be accomplished by following the same procedures set forth in this Section for amendment of Appendix B. - 7.
-Whenever SPS modifies the job title or the job description of any position listed in Appendix B, it shall furnish the text of such change to SEA and Appendix B shall be considered as thereby amended to that extent.
-Should SPS desire to delete a modified or discontinued job title from Appendix B, it shall so advise SEA in writing giving the reasons.
-If SEA concurs, it shall confirm this in writing and Appendix B shall be considered as thereby amended to that extent.
-Any dispute between the parties over proposed exclusion of job titles not resolved by direct negotiations shall be resolved in accordance with the unit clarification procedures of Chapter 391-35 WAC. - 8.
-Whenever SPS creates a new job title and job description relating to office clerical work of the general type already included within the bargaining unit, it shall furnish the text of same to SEA with a request that it be added to Appendix B provided:
+Whenever the SPS modifies the job title or the job description of any position listed in Appendix B, it shall furnish the text of such change to the SEA and Appendix B shall be considered as thereby amended to that extent.
+Should the SPS desire to delete a modified or discontinued job title from Appendix B, it shall so advise the SEA in writing giving the reasons.
+If the SEA concurs, it shall confirm this in writing and Appendix B shall be considered as thereby amended to that extent.
+Any dispute between the parties over proposed exclusion of job titles not resolved by direct negotiations shall be resolved in accordance with the unit clarification procedures of Chapter 391-35 WAC. - 7.
+Whenever the SPS creates a new job title and job description relating to Paraprofessional work of the general type already included within the bargaining unit, it shall furnish the text of same to the SEA with a request that it be added to Appendix B provided: - a.

-- a.
 The positions to be filled under such title are to be regular positions. - b.
 The positions to be filled are not confidential, as defined in Item 5 above. - c.
-The positions to be filled are not funded categorically under a program which has regulations either prohibiting such addition to the unit or which otherwise establish a separate community of interest among the employees to be added. - If the SEA concurs, it shall confirm this in writing and Appendix B shall be considered as thereby amended to that extent.
-Any dispute between the parties over proposed inclusion or exclusion of job titles not resolved by direct negotiations shall be resolved in accordance with the unit clarification procedures of Chapter 391-35 WAC. - d.
-SEA and SPS agree to review annually all newly or recently created non-represented non-supervisory positions and discuss whether those positions share a community of interest with other SEA represented positions and should therefore be placed in the appropriate bargaining unit represented by SEA.
+The positions to be filled are not funded categorically under a program which has regulations either prohibiting such addition to the unit or which otherwise establish a separate community of interest among the employees to be added.

+If SEA concurs, it shall confirm this in writing and Appendix B shall be considered as thereby amended to that extent.
+Any dispute between the parties over proposed inclusion or exclusion of job titles not resolved by direct negotiations shall be resolved in accordance with the unit clarification procedures of Chapter 391-35 WAC.

+d.
+SEA and SPS agree to review annually all newly or recently created non-represented nonsupervisory positions and discuss whether those positions share a community of interest with other SEA represented positions and should therefore be placed in the appropriate bargaining unit represented by SEA.
 Positions previously reviewed by PERC are excluded unless they have been subject to changed circumstances.
-Either party reserves the right to submit to areas of disagreement to PERC.
+Either party reserves the right to submit areas of disagreement to PERC.